Externships: Information for Students

 The externship program is governed by both the American Bar Association’s Standards and Executive Committee Regulations of the Association of American Law Schools.

 Students may extern with dozens of pre-approved externship organizations.
 Students also may arrange an externship through their own contacts or through a referral provided by the Associate Dean for Externships.

 Types of Externships

 We offer the following types of externships:

-- Federal Government Externships with executive or legislative agencies of the U.S. government, Congressional committees, and members of Congress excluding lobbying or partisan political activities
+- Federal Government Externship with executive or legislative agencies, Congressional committees, and members of Congress.

-- Judicial Externships with judges, courts, and organizations that provide research, educational, and management services to judges and courts
+- Judicial Externship with judges, hearing officers, courts, and organizations that provide research, educational, and management services to judges and courts.

-- Prosecutor Externships with state and local prosecutors
+- Prosecutor Externship with state and local prosecutors.

-- Public Defender Externships with federal, state, and local public defenders
+- Public Defender Externship with federal, state, and local public defenders.

 - U.S. Attorney Externship with the civil or criminal divisions of U.S. Attorney offices.

-- Virginia Attorney General Externships with divisions and sections of that office
+- Virginia Attorney General Externship with the divisions and sections of that office.